 Braasch added that he is “looking forward” to Congressional investigations of Trump and investigations in New York state into Trump’s foundation.

 Sue Arani, an accountant, was walking her dog and checking news on her phone Sunday in downtown Los Angeles.
 The 57-year-old Arani is originally from Iran but has been a US citizen since 1981.
-She describes herself as “Republican leaning,” but says she voted for Hillary Clinton in the 2016 presidential contest.
+She describes herself as “Republican leaning,” but said she voted for Hillary in 2016.

 Arani said the full report should “absolutely” be made public immediately, “in the name of full transparency.”

-She says the public must see the report, “especially before the next election.”
-She also says the White House shouldn’t be allowed to spin the results: “Trump is famous for lying too much.”
+She said the public must see the report, “especially before the next election.”
+She also said the White House shouldn’t be allowed to spin the results: “Trump is famous for lying too much.”